DFFlanders/cloud-app-labs/datacentred.md

 # Using DataCentred for Cloud App Labs

-You should've been given a username, password and project name.
-You will need these to access your test account on DataCentred.
+If you need a username, password and project name please [get in touch with @code_sean](http://ctt.ec/gZa51)

 ## Dashboard Access